This Vlookup tutorial begins by addressing the common question "What is Vlookup in Excel?"

 As illustrated below, if the Vlookup function is entered into cell C2 of the 'Sales Team Hours' spreadsheet, this can look up the name "Benson, Paul" in column A of the 'Hourly Pay' spreadsheet and return the corresponding rate of pay from column B. Therefore, in this example, the Vlookup function returns the value $32.00.

 The full syntax of the Vlookup formula in the above example is not shown as, at the moment, we simply wish to explain what the Vlookup function does.
 The syntax of the function is discussed in detail in a later part this tutorial.

 However, for those who want to skip ahead, the above Vlookup is shown in part 3 of this tutorial: Vlookup Example of Finding an Exact Match.

 The Vlookup function can also be used to return a closest match to the lookup value if an exact match is not found.
 An example of this is given in part 4 of this tutorial: Vlookup Example of Finding the Closest Match.

-A more in-depth description of the Vlookup function is provided in a short course, which is provided on the Microsoft Office website.
+A further explanation of the Vlookup function is provided in a short video on the Microsoft Office website.